Legal & Definitions

 Frequently Asked Questions

-Can an MOU be amended or terminated?
+Can an MOU be converted into a binding contract?

 Conclusion